bszymanski17/gen_ai_project/tests/edit_mode_tests.md

 | Increase restaurant_id by 1 in the restaurants table | 1 | **MOD-PK:** Modifying a Primary Key (PK) in a parent table (requires updating associated FKs). |
 | For order_id = 3 replace the restaurant_id  with 300 | 1 | **MOD-FK:** Targeted Foreign Key update (assigning a new reference) for a specific order. |
 | Change the author ID to 7 for the book with ID 4. | 1 | **MOD-FK:** Updating a relationship link between entities (Book → Author). |

+In conclusion, these tests prove that the application can successfully understand natural language prompts to generate and edit structured data.
+The app accurately handles complex relational logic, like updating primary and foreign keys, without breaking the data structure.